-Budgeted cost: £16,875
+Budgeted cost: £18010

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised, diagnostic assessments Standardised tests can provide reliable data into the needs of individual pupils/areas we need to target.
 From here, we target children's needs through Focus groups to help close the gap in their learning.
 2 Purchase of CEM baseline for Reception This new assessment programme allows us to gain a firm understanding of the needs of individuals when they first enter the school setting.
 1 Fund subject leader release time to embed key elements of guidance in school across the curriculum areas Subject Leaders can keep up to date with the guidance and share expert knowledge with staff in order to implement the best First Quality teaching possible.
-2 Additional ICT support to set up technology equipment required for children and staff whilst suffering from Covid.
-If a child or member of staff is well enough despite having Covid, they teach or learn remotely.
-This allows staff and children to stay in touch with their class and to offer the best possible education.
-Equipment is loaned on an individual basis.
-If a national Lockdown is called, all our disadvantaged families are offered the opportunity to loan equipment first.
-4 Financial support to individual families Pupil Premium families are not disadvantaged further.
+2 Financial support to individual families Pupil Premium families are not disadvantaged further.
 They're able to attend school trips/residentials/clubs with additional financial support.
-6
+5